-- Gas heaters commonly used on patios can topple over.
+- Brace or support gas heaters on patios so they can’t topple over.

-- Exhaust pipes, especially on motorbikes, are easy to reach and can cause serious burns.
+- Keep children away from exhaust pipes on cars and motor bikes.
+Exhaust pipes are easy to reach and can cause serious burns.

-- Metal playground equipment, especially slides, can get hot enough to burn a child.
+- In hot weather, check metal playground equipment, especially slides.
+They can get hot enough to burn a child.

 Bushfires can be a risk, particularly when people try to outrun them in

 cars or on foot.
-Read the Country Fire Authority’s guide to making a bushfire plan if there’s a chance of a bushfire in your area.
+Read the Country Fire Authority’s Fire Ready Kit if there’s a chance of a bushfire in your area.

 First aid for burns